geomichelon/contextSummary/README.md

 # ContextResume

-iOS project built with **Xcode 18.5** and SwiftUI, featuring a **generic LLM architecture** that allows seamless switching between multiple Large Language Model providers (OpenAI, Anthropic Claude, Google Gemini, and Mock), with automated tests ensuring **87.77% coverage** (7.77% above the 80% target).
+iOS project built with **Xcode26** and SwiftUI, featuring a **generic LLM architecture** that allows seamless switching between multiple Large Language Model providers (OpenAI, Anthropic Claude, Google Gemini, and Mock), with automated tests ensuring **87.77% coverage** (7.77% above the 80% target).

 This README documents the evolution from a simple API client to a production-ready, multi-provider LLM system with enterprise-grade architecture.